samizdatco/ms2-2019/students/kiril/references.md

-Literature Review (3 theory books, 2 autobiographies, 1 biography)
+Literature Review (3 theory books, 2 autobiographies, 1 biography):

 Yar, Majid.
 Crime, Deviance and Doping: Fallen Sports Stars, Autobiography and the Management of Stigma.
 New York: Palgrave Macmillan, 2014